BaptisteD51/nouveau-theme-caweb/README.md

 #### Local server
 As the students don't have access to the FTP of live server, they must work on a local server.

 The purpose of a local server is to "emulate" a server on your computer.
 With a local server, you can execute PHP code, have access to a database, or install WordPress on your computer.
-There are several ready out of the box packages that are easy to install and give you acces to a local server right away :
+There are several ready out of the box packages that are easy to install and give you acces to a local server right away:
 * [WAMP](https://www.wampserver.com/) for Windows.
 * [MAMP](https://www.mamp.info/en/downloads/) for Mac.
 * [XAMPP](https://www.apachefriends.org/fr/index.html) for Linux.

 #### IDE
 I advice you to use [Visual Studio Code](https://code.visualstudio.com/) to work on code.
 As WordPress themes are mainly coded in PHP, I strongly advice you to install the VSCode plugin **PHP Intelephense**.
-This plugin helps you to :
+This plugin helps you to:
 - Easily find syntax errors in your code.
 - Have relevant suggestions while writting code.
 - See the documentation for a function on hover.